 A three-day Pan-African Seminar of members of the Postal, Telegraph and Telephone International (PTTI) opened in Nairobi on Wednesday (25 July).

-A three-day Pan-African Seminar of members of the Postal, Telegraph and Telephone International (PTTI) opened in Nairobi on Wednesday (25 July).
+Background: A three-day Pan-African Seminar of members of the Postal, Telegraph and Telephone International (PTTI) opened in Nairobi on Wednesday (25 July).
 Forty delegates from seventeen African countries attended.